Kafka

 kafka:

-# Kafka brokers addresses
+# Kafka broker addresses

 #

-# Required to use Kafka driver
+# Required to use the Kafka driver

 brokers: [ "127.0.0.1:9092", "127.0.0.1:9002" ]

-# Ping to test connection to Kafka
+# Ping to test the connection to Kafka

 #